Pierre-Thibault/nixos-config/README.md

 #### `clipsnipper`

-A simple script to grab something on the screen and to convert it as text.
+A simple script to grab something on the screen and convert it to text.
 Very useful when the text is inside an image or in a video.
 The result is sent to the clipboard.

 I created a Gnome shortcut (Gnome Settings > Keyboard > Keyboard shortcuts ) with the command: